JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 - RESET_N_IN (System Reset Input) is active low SAMD20 system reset input.
   Pulled-up to +3V3_PRI high by R124 (10K).
   C88 (100nF) used as "reset capacitor", so that system is reset on initial power on.
+  Used by the programming header to program this thing.
 - RESET_N_COM (System Reset Common) is active low UPD350 system reset input.
   Pulled-down to gnd by R299 (200K).
+  ?
+Look up in datasheet! ?

 Unused SPI Interface:
 - SPI_MOSI and SPI_MOSI_SI must be connected for proper operation (as per spec.)